-Schefflera is a humidity-loving houseplant as it allows the plant stem and soil to remain moist.
-Thus, a lack of humidity in the air may cause yellowing leaves.
+High indoor humidity keeps the plant parts and soil moist.
+Thus, a lack of moisture in the air may cause yellowing leaves.

-It is more common during winter when a heating unit is on and ventilations are shut down.
+It is more common during winter when a heating unit is on, and ventilations are shut down.

 - Mist the plant a few times a week until the yellowing subsides.